-$\underline{\mathbf{NOTE}}. \\ \text{Fuses for the slideouts can be found in the load center and may be designated}$
+NOTE: Fuses for the slideouts can be found in the load center and may be designated as auxiliary or slideout motor.

-- Locate the slideout system controllers.
+- 1. Locate the slideout system controllers.
 There should be one for each slideout on the recreation vehicle.
-They are typically located in a forward section basement compartment, either on the forward wall or on the ceiling.
+They are typically located on the forward wall or ceiling of a basement compartment.
 In some models they may be behind a cargo lined panel. - 2.
-The controller that has malfunctioned should have a flashing red LED indicating a halt signal fault (will flash 8 or 9 times). - 3.
-Press the "mode button" six times quickly, then press a seventh time and hold for approximately 5 seconds. - The red and green LED's will begin to flash indicating you are in override mode.
-Release the mode button. - Use either a wall switch, or one of the slide room switches located on the command center panel (depending on the slideout).
-Press the switch toward the word IN or RETRACT (printed next to the switch) and hold it until the unit comes in completely. - This will allow you to get the recreation vehicle to a service center to have the slideout malfunction diagnosed.
+The malfunctioning controller should have a flashing red LED indicating a halt signal fault (will flash 8 or 9 times).

+- 3. Press the "mode button" six times quickly, then press a seventh time and hold for approximately 5 seconds. - 4.
+The red and green LED's will flash indicating you are in override mode.
+Release the mode button. - Using either a wall or command center panel switch, press and hold the switch toward the word IN or RETRACT until the unit comes in completely.
+This will allow you to get the recreation vehicle to a service center to have the slideout malfunction diagnosed.